Uploading a GPX file

 Uploading a GPX file overlays your planned route on the interactive map inside the Trip Planner.
 The route appears immediately after upload and is saved with the trip.

 GPX mode is enabled by default.
-If you do not see the GPX upload button in the trip toolbar, check that GPX mode is turned on in Preferences (⚙ in the dashboard header).
+If you do not see the Route file section when you open the Trail chip, check that GPX mode is turned on in Preferences (⚙ in the dashboard header).

 Supported files